rackerlabs/design-system/_component_design/choice-tiles.md

 Consider the following best practices when you construct choice tiles:

-- Only use choice tiles when there are two or more selections available.
-Do not provide more than nine choice tiles.
-- Choice tiles do not define specific iconography.
-Stay within brand guidelines and use iconography that supports the selection contained in a choice tile.
+- Only use as many choice tiles as you need.
+Too few choice tiles (for example, 2) can be visually confusing to the user while larger sets of choice tiles increase the user's information processing demands and can lead to *option paralysis*.
+The number of choice tiles is also a function of the choice tile size and the user's screen size.
+We recommend using choice tiles when there is more than one and a maximum of nine choices.
+- Construct a choice tile so that the user can click on any part of the tile to select it.
+- You can design your own icon as long as it conforms to the Rackspace brand.
+If there is an established meaning to an icon, don’t use it to mean something else.
+See [iconography]({{site.baseurl}}/style/iconography.html) for more information about icons.
-- For more complex selections, add an optional description to medium or large choice tiles.
+- For more complex information needs, add a description to medium or large choice tiles.
 Due to space constraints, do not add a description to small choice tiles.
 - Do not mix sizes in a set of choice tiles.
-- If you do not add a description, collapse the padding to the bottom-most padding.
-- Limit the description you include on a choice tile to no more than two lines of text.
+- Limit the description to 100 characters so that the text doesn't flow onto more than two lines. **Check with Ryan about max characters**

 {% endcolumn %}